haoel/leetcode/README.md

 ### LeetCode Algorithm

-(Notes: "&hearts;" means you need to buy a book from Leetcode)
+(Notes: "🔒" means you need to buy a book from Leetcode)

 | # | Title | Solution | Difficulty |